-One big clue we have to gain just a basic understanding of the note found in the book, "The Dead Sea Scrolls Bible" regarding "punctuation" is the fact that several additional, but very important, Hebrew Vav letters appear in the dead sea scrolls^G text of Isaiah 34:9-10, Scroll 1QIsa^a, which do not appear in the Masoretic text^G. The Hebrew letter Vav is frequently used to represent our English word "and".
+One big clue we have to gain just a basic understanding of the note found in the book, "The Dead Sea Scrolls Bible" regarding "punctuation" is the fact that several additional, but very important, Hebrew Vav letters appear in the Dead Sea scrolls text of Isaiah 34:9-10, Scroll 1QIsaa, which do not appear in the Masoretic text.
+The Hebrew letter Vav is frequently used to represent our English word "and".
 Inserting "and"/Vav can be a way to help distinguish the end of one thought and the beginning of another in the flow of a Hebrew narrative.
 It is used somewhat like we would use a period to mark the end of a sentence.
-If we compare the electronic transcriptions^G of the Masoretic text^G of Isaiah 34:9-10 and the text of Scroll 1QIsaa, we can see where these important additional letters Vav appear in Scroll 1QIsa^a versus their absence in the Masoretic text.
+If we compare the electronic transcriptions of the Masoretic text of Isaiah 34:9-10 and the text of Scroll 1QIsaa, we can see where these important additional letters Vav appear in Scroll 1QIsa^a versus their absence in the Masoretic text.
 I am showing both the electronic transcriptions^G for comparison on the next few pages.
-Remember to read backwards from right to left like a Hebrew as these transcriptions are in the forward Interlinear^G format:
+Remember to read backwards from right to left like a Hebrew, as these transcriptions are in the forward Interlinear format.
+The reader does not need to be able to read the Hebrew words in the interlinear passages below.
+The reader should just observe how the Dead Sea scrolls, 1QIsaa version of the passage adds in four Hebrew Vav letters which effectively adds the word "and" into the passage four times:

+Interlinear Bible screenshot snippet above from:

-above from: blueletterbible.org NASB Isaiah 34:9-10 with Hebrew text from the Westminster Leningrad Codex^G
+blueletterbible.org, NASB Isaiah 34:9-10 with Hebrew text from the Westminster Leningrad Codex^G through it will pass and ever forever

-1QIsa^a has three additional letters Vav that you don't see here in this transcription of the Masoretic text These two letters Vav seen here in the text of 1QIsa^a do not appear in the Masoretic text
+1QIsa^a has three additional letters Vav that you don't see here in this transcription of the Masoretic text